diannedejesus/update_contacts/readme.md

     - [][additional] permit user to post a name to associate number phone number too
     - [][additional] Limit the type of phone numbers to match outlooks limits
     - [] unify number and type array to avoid errors match number and type
+    - [] dashboard load speed
+    - []module for sending emails for password reset

 ### Completed